Benefits of black tea

 Another study showed that having three regular cups of black daily for half a year decreases both systolic and diastolic blood pressure in the subjects.
-Tea may impact hypertension with improved cells’ functioning that line your blood vessels and heart.
+Tea may impact hypertension with improved cell functioning that line your blood vessels and heart.
 Another possibility relates to its ability to burn abdominal fat, which helps control blood pressure.

 When this was applied to public volunteers, the study showed a reduction of up to 10% in the risk of hypertension and 7-10% in heart disease.

 4. Prevents cavities

 Tooth enamel usually repairs itself by using minerals from saliva and fluoride from toothpaste or other tea sources for those who drink it.
-However, when the tooth decay process continues, more minerals are lost, resulting in cavities.
+However, more minerals are lost when the tooth decay continues, resulting in cavities.
 Having tea regularly enhances tooth enamel protection and repair with components such as Streptococcus sobrinus and Streptococcus mutans.

 5. Boosts weight loss

 If you are on a program to lose weight, black tea can be your added benefit.
-Several studies have shown that the composition of bacteria present in the intestine changed, increasing the number of bacteria associated with lean body fat ridding bacteria linked with obesity.
+Several studies have shown that the composition of bacteria in the intestine changed, increasing the number of bacteria associated with lean body fat and ridding bacteria linked with obesity.

 While it is still essential to be attentive to diet and regularly lose those unwanted kilograms, black tea can improve metabolism.

 6. Improves immunity while fighting infections

 7. Defends against diabetes.

-Unrestrained diabetes can lead to a succession of weakening eyes, damaged nerve heart, and kidney disease.
+Unrestrained diabetes can lead to a succession of weakening eyes, damaged nerves, heart, and kidney disease.
 Insulin, a hormone, controls the blood sugar level; it helps move glucose from your body into cells to be broken down and released as energy.
 People with diabetes cannot break down glucose into energy because insufficient insulin or insulin is not functioning well.
 Black tea can come to your rescue if you are at risk of high blood sugar levels.